icmoore/ssmodels/README.md

 # R-package: ssmodels
 ## Time series using state space methods

 The motivation behind this R package was to develop a suite of tools using state space methods from first principles.
 Hence, allowing for complete control over the underlying methodologies.
-This package has no required dependencies, and does make any direct calls to underlying C-functions.
+This package has no required dependencies, and makes no direct calls to underlying C functions.
 This is useful for educational purposes, research, or for re-factoring to another language.

 The following methods are supported:
 - ARIMA